MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/managing-org-users.md

 **Program Owner** | Program | Microsoft users who can manage all aspects of the program and all engagements under the program.

-## Managing user access
+## Managing access

-Only users that exist in Partner Center account can be added to engagements.
-If a company or an organization does not yet exist in Partner Center, then a company representative needs to create a new company account and identify an organization admin who can add other users to the Partner Center company account.
+Only users that exist in a Partner Center account can be added to engagements.
+If a company or an organization does not have an account in Partner Center, their representative needs to create an account and identify an organization admin who can add other users.

-See [Register with Microsoft Collaborate](registration.md) for more information about getting set up to use MS Collaborate.
+See [Register with Microsoft Collaborate](registration.md) for more information about creating an account in Partner Center.

 > [!NOTE]
-> MS Collaborate uses the same account as other programs in Partner Center.
+> Collaborate uses the same account as other programs in Partner Center.
 The type of account you choose is important if your company or organization plans to enroll in other Partner Center programs that require bank account or certificate information.
 >
 > If your organization uses Azure Active Directory (AAD), you need to add users from AAD tenant to the Partner Center account before they can join an engagement.
 >
 > If you belong to multiple Partner Center accounts, be sure to use Collaborate with the one your organization used for Collaborate onboarding.

-## How to add users
+### How to add participants

-Once a user is registered in Partner Center, it it easy for the *Engagement Owner(s)* or organization's *Power User(s)* to a add the user to an engagement.
-Engagement Owners can add Power Users for an organization.
-Contact the MS Collaborate Engagement Owner to be added as a Power User for your organization.
+Once a user is registered in Partner Center, *Engagement Owner(s)* or organization's *Power User(s)* can add them to an engagement. *Power User(s)* can only manage *Participants* for their organization. *Power User(s)* cannot add or remove other *Power User(s)*.

-1. Navigate to the Engagement in which you want to add or remove users and click **Edit Engagement** to open the Engagement management page.
-As an organization Power User, you can only change membership roles for users in your organization.
-All other tabs will be read only.
+1. Find the engagement you want to add participant to and click **Manage Membership**.

-2. Click on the **Membership** tab and select the **Group** that you want to manage.
+2. Click on the **Membership** tab and select the *Participant* group.
-	a.
-Participants can interact with the engagement artifacts (feedback, packages).
-	b.
-Power Users can add or remove users for the organization.
-	c.
-Note that *Power Users* need to be explicitly added as *Participants* if the user also needs access to feedback and content for the engagement.

 	![Select a Group](images/Membership-tab.PNG)